 305 ft NW CA. 2007 (More details needed) Link to Humboldt University, 300 ft Douglas fir in California’s Redwood forests: http://www.humboldt.edu/redwoods/photos

-300+ ft.
-Estimated original height of Clatsop Fir, Clatsop, OR.
+300 ft.
+Estimated original height of Clatsop fir, Clatsop, Oregon.
 Tree was blown down October-Nov., 1962 after the Columbus Day storm.
 This tree was discovered by Oregon forester Les Lloyd in 1938, and thanks to him, was saved from the logger’s axe.
 The tree was 210 ft to a broken top, 108 ft to first limb, 15.5 feet in breast height diameter, estimated to be 1200 years old, and had an estimated volume of 105,650 board feet!
+It’s original height has been estimated at 300 feet before the top broke out.
 The Spokesman Review, April 16, 1941: http://news.google.com/newspapers?nid=1314&dat=19410416&id=5EwVAAAAIBAJ&sjid=JOQDAAAAIBAJ&pg=3589,174777 The Seaside Museum, Seaside Oregon, gives slightly different measurements after the tree fell in 1962: “Estimated 702 years of life”…”It was 15.8 feet in diameter at breast height and measured 200 feet, 6 inches to it’s four-foot broken top.” http://www.seasidemuseum.org/biggest_fir.cfm Special thanks to Darryl Lloyd for the following image:

 306 ft West of Roseburg, OR.
 Esquire-The Wrestless man.
 2004

 306 ft+ “The largest tree that I have had cut was one measuring 9 feet at the but including the bark and 306 feet from the but to the top.” – American agriculturist – Volume 22 – 1863, pg 272.